jordiSpider/Weaver/README.md

     powershell.exe reg query "HKLM\\SOFTWARE\\Microsoft\\NET Framework Setup\\NDP\\v4\\Full" /v Version
     ```

-    If your current version is higher or equal to the required one you can continue with the installation, otherwise you should perform the following steps:
+    If your current version is higher than or equal to the required version, you can continue with the installation, otherwise you should follow the steps below:

-    1. Download the executable for installation.
+    1. Download the executable file for installation.
 Click [HERE](https://download.microsoft.com/download/B/A/4/BA4A7E71-2906-4B2D-A0E1-80CF16844F5F/dotNetFx45_Full_setup.exe) to download.

-    2. Start the installation by clicking on the downloaded executable.
+    2. Start the installation by clicking on the downloaded executable file.

-4. Install Chocolatey.
+4. Install Python.

+    To install Weaver, you must have Python v3.7+ installed.
+You can check your current version with the following command:

     ```
+    python --version
+    ```

+    If your current version is higher than or equal to the required version, you can continue with the installation, otherwise you should follow the steps below:

+    1. Download the executable file for installation.
+Click [HERE](https://www.python.org/ftp/python/3.7.0/python-3.7.0-amd64.exe) to download.

+    2. Start the installation by clicking on the downloaded executable file.

+    > **Warning**
+    > You need to check the **'Add Python 3.7 to PATH'** option.

+5. Install Chocolatey.

+    ```
     powershell.exe Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
     ```

-5. Refresh the PATH environment variable.
+6. Refresh the PATH environment variable.

+    > **Warning**
+    > This command must be executed from the root directory of the project.

     ```
-    scripts\project_tools\obtain_refresh_path_var.bat
+    RefreshEnv.bat
     ```

-6. Install MinGW.
+7. Install MinGW.

     ```
     choco install mingw --version 12.2.0 -y
-    del /Q hay_que_añadir_la_ruta_al_archivo_python
+    del /Q C:\ProgramData\chocolatey\bin\python.exe
     ```

-7. Install Cmake.
+8. Install Cmake.

     ```
     choco install cmake --version 3.25.1 -y --installargs 'ADD_CMAKE_TO_PATH=System'
+    ```

+9. Refresh the PATH environment variable.

+    > **Warning**
+    > This command must be executed from the root directory of the project.

+    ```
+    RefreshEnv.bat
     ```

 </details>